Tips to help you get through the busy season

-Calving season can be a very demanding time for farming women.
-Here are a few tips from Farmstrong on how to get through
+Calving season is a very demanding time for farming women.
+Here are a few tips from Farmstrong on how to get through.

 Put the right fuel in the tank